dart-lang/site-www/src/_guides/language/effective-dart/design.md

 * Factory methods like `int.parse()`, `Future.wait()`, etc. that readers are expected to be familiar with.

-If you think the initializer expression&mdash;whatever it is&mdash;is sufficiently clear, then you may omit the annotation.
+If you think the initializer expression—whatever it is—is sufficiently clear, then you may omit the annotation.
 But if you think annotating helps make the code clearer, then add one.